oisanjaya/PaperWM/README.md

 ![Open positions button](media/open-position-button.png)

 There are several `positions` available for selection.
 Namely, `right`, `left`, `start`, `end`.
-The former two will insert windows at the start or end of tiled windows container.
+The latter two will insert windows at the start or end of tiled windows container.

 Options for these settings, as well as settings to enable/disable specific positions in the `Open Window Position` buttong, are provided in PaperWM settings: